 More Than Sportsball

 At the same time that we’re given a portrait of how damaging outdated belief can be, we’re shown a way of life that in 1973 was just starting to become acceptable.
-King is a closeted lesbian, but at the beginning of the film she’s married to Larry Riggs (Lewis Pullman).
-King’s sexual awakening is sparked by Marilyn Barnett (Andrea Riseborough, Bridman or The Unexpected Virtue of Ignorance) after King visits her in a hair salon.
+King is a closeted lesbian, but at the beginning of the film she’s married to Larry Riggs (Lewis Pullman, “Bad Times at the El Royal”).
+King’s sexual awakening is sparked by Marilyn Barnett (Andrea Riseborough, “Mandy”) after King visits her in a hair salon.
 The two flirt on and off until they plunge headlong into an affair.
 The directors handle the affair rather effortlessly, and they encourage the viewer to root for the two women to be together.
 The fact that King is still married seems to be brushed under the rug during the whole film, and even when Larry shows up and confronts Marilyn, his feelings about everything seem secondary to what the girls feel.
 I have no problem with King and Barnett being together, but I wish they‘d addressed the infidelity a bit more.
 That wasn’t what the film was aiming to be about, so I understand why they didn’t, but it gave a certain amount of coldness to King’s character, when she was clearly the one we were supposed to root for.

 Lands Between the Lines (Mostly)